My top 7 skin tips for Healthy, Glowing Skin

 If I could teach you what I have learned from treating skin concerns for the past 30 years and how to look after your skin, this is my passion in life!
 For as long as I can remember I have nagged and cajoled my family and friends to follow these 7 golden rules for healthy, glowing skin!

-6. Water – another one of Joanie’s favourite nags, ‘Drink more water.’
-When you lips are dry and I see dehydrated lines on the cheeks, this to me is a sign that you aren’t drinking enough water.
-Drinking water is like putting internal moisture into your body and you do know that your body is made up of 60% water.
+Another one of Joan’s favourite nags, ‘Drink more water’.
+When you lips are dry and I see dehydrated lines on the cheeks, this is a sign that you aren’t drinking enough water.
+Drinking water is like putting internal moisture into your body – your body is made up of 60% water.
 Think like a plant, when you give it plant water what happens?
 The plant grows and is healthy – right?
 Water does so much for skin e.g. detoxes it and plumps up the layers so that skin looks younger and healthier.
-Water also reduces inflammation in the body, so those of you with chronic inflammatory skin disorders such as rosacea, psoriasis or acne should ensure they are drinking 2 litres a day.
+Water also reduces inflammation in the body.
+So those of you with chronic inflammatory skin disorders such as rosacea, psoriasis or acne should ensure they are drinking 2 litres a day.

 You may have heard of my mantra before.
 ‘You are what you eat’, this is especially important for your skin.
 Just before I mentioned the rogue cells – free radicals – which can damage your cells including causing cancer.
 So we have to eat antioxidants in foods that are going to keep our skin and bodies healthy.
 Think fresh fruit and vegetables and you will be getting those important vitamins A, C & E into your body and therefore into your skin cells.